Guadalupe Valdes, Sarah Capitelli, Laura Alvarez

 Essential reading for classroom teachers, students, researchers, and policymakers, this authoritative book:

 Guadalupe Valdés is the Bonnie Katz Tenenbaum Professor of Education at Stanford University.
 Her books include Learning and Not Learning English: Latino Students in American Schools and Con Respeto: Bridging the Distances Between Culturally Diverse Families and Schools.
+She received the 2022 LRA Distinguished Scholar Lifetime Achievement Award.
 Sarah Capitelli is an assistant professor of education at the University of San Francisco .
 Laura Alvarez taught elementary school in a Spanish bilingual program in Oakland, California and is a doctoral candidate in educational linguistics at Stanford University.

 “Valdés, Capitelli, and Alvarez weave the small steps of young Latino children learning English with huge theoretical contributions that will forever change how we view the process of second language acquisition and learning."